Lived in Puerto Progreso, Yucatan, Mexico for 3 years. Many X-pats choose this town for the friendly, laid-back style.

 Of the many new sights and sounds experienced living in Mexico, the various uses for rocks are included.

-Transport in the town varied—tricycles, taxis, collectivo’s/combo’s (vans) horse-cart, moto’s, cars and trucks of all vintage and size, and…large 1980’s buses, spewing diesel fumes, getting flat tires, breaking down completely…or simply having parts fall off in transit!
+Transport in the town varied—tricycles, taxis, collectivo’s/combo’s (vans) horse-cart, moto’s, cars and trucks of all vintage or size, and large 1980’s buses, spewing diesel fumes, getting flat tires, breaking down completely…or simply having parts fall off in transit!